KPZ equation from ASEP plus general speed-change drift: Introduction

 \subsection{Background}

-For driving functions $\mathfrak{d}[\cdot]$ that are constant (i.e. do not depend on the particle configuration at all), Theorem \ref{theorem:main0} is basically the work \cite{BG} of Bertini-Giacomin.
+If $\mathfrak{d}[\cdot]\equiv0$, then Theorem \ref{theorem:main} is the work \cite{BG} of Bertini-Giacomin.
 In this case, $\exp\{-\mathbf{h}^{N}\}$ satisfies an on-the-nose discretization of \eqref{eq:she}, which dramatically simplifies the proof.
 This property is true for a small handful of particle systems as well, whose KPZ equation limits were established in \cite{CGST,CST,CT,CTIn}.

-For driving functions { $\mathfrak{d}_{\mathrm{gc}}$} satisfying { $\mathfrak{d}_{\mathrm{gc}}[\eta](\eta_{1}-\eta_{0})=\mathfrak{w}[\tau_{1}\eta]-\mathfrak{w}[\eta]$} for some local function $\mathfrak{w}$, i.e. the ``gradient condition", Theorem \ref{theorem:main0} was already established in \cite{GJ15,GJS15,Y23}.
-(Technically, \cite{GJ15,GJS15} study different but very related particle systems.)
-The upshot of the gradient condition is that it implies that any homogeneous product Bernoulli measure on $\{\pm1\}^{\mathbb{T}_{N}}$ is an invariant measure for { $\eta_{\t}$}.
-This is key to \cite{GJ15,GJS15,Y23}, and nothing is known without it.
+For driving functions { $\mathfrak{d}_{\mathrm{gc}}$} satisfying { $\mathfrak{d}_{\mathrm{gc}}[\eta](\eta_{1}-\eta_{0})=\mathfrak{w}[\tau_{1}\eta]-\mathfrak{w}[\eta]$} for a local function $\mathfrak{w}$, i.e. the ``gradient condition", Theorem \ref{theorem:main} was shown in \cite{GJ15,GJS15,Y23}.
+This assumption gives that i.i.d. product Bernoulli measures on $\{\pm1\}^{\mathbb{T}_{N}}$ are invariant measures for { $\eta_{\t}$}; this is key to \cite{GJ15,GJS15,Y23}, and nothing was known without it.
 But the gradient condition is very restrictive, and there does not seem to be any \emph{natural} reason to want to assume it.
-(Product Bernoulli measures being invariant for the particle system is a key input needed to derive \eqref{eq:kpz} from finite-range exclusions as well; see \cite{DT,GJ17,Y}.)
+(We also re-emphasize that the lack of explicit invariant measures is exactly our main technical challenge.)

-\subsection{Homogenization and the stochastic-analytic perspective}
+\subsubsection{Homogenization and the stochastic-analytic perspective}

-There is something that is perhaps somewhat surprising about Theorem \ref{theorem:main0}.
-Although product Bernoulli measures are not invariant for { $\t\mapsto\eta_{\t}$}, the constants $\mathscr{R}_{N}$ and $\overline{\mathfrak{d}}$ in the limiting KPZ equation are still determined by the product Bernoulli measures.
-Thus, part of the technical challenges in proving Theorem \ref{theorem:main0} reside in showing that the $\mathfrak{d}[\cdot]$-drift is in some sense perturbative at the level of \emph{homogenization}, i.e. computing the limiting contribution of local functions.
-(We emphasize that it is probably not true in general that the $\mathfrak{d}[\cdot]$-drift is a small perturbation at the level of the entire invariant measure.
-In particular, the total variation between the invariant measures of the dynamics with and without the $\mathfrak{d}[\cdot]$-drift is likely positive uniformly in $N$.
-Their finite-dimensional marginals perhaps agree in the large-$N$ limit, but even this is difficult to prove, and one would need very precise estimates for the invariant measure to derive \eqref{eq:kpz}.)